 25. Is there an age limit for the village and investing?

-No but there is a maximum investment time horizon of fifteen years.
+Not for investing but there is a maximum investment time horizon of fifteen years.
 To optimise the investment it is likely that the best time to invest would be in your 60’s and 70’s to take full advantage of the ticket to occupy.
 In keeping with village guidelines, you will normally be over 70 years old at the time of moving into the retirement village.
+Dependent on the size of your investment, consideration will be given to those over 65 years for village occupation.
+Refer to the information memorandum for further details.

 26. What are the tax implications?